 We have not achieved profitability and anticipate that we will continue to incur net losses at least through the next two quarters of 2015.
-We had revenues of \$151,000 in 2015, but we had negative operating cash flows of \$5,231.
-As a result of our continued losses, our cash resources have not been sufficient to sustain our operations, and we have continued to depend on financing transactions to generate sufficient cash to stay in operation.
+We had revenues of \$385,000 in 2015, but as a result of our continued losses, our cash resources have not been sufficient to sustain our operations, and we have continued to depend on financing transactions to generate sufficient cash to stay in operation.
 As we manage our cash resources, our cash balance continues to fluctuate depending on the timing of receipt of product revenues and the proceeds of continued financing transactions, as well as the timing of our needs to pay for essential services and supplies to stay in operation.
 In April and May 2015 we raised gross proceeds of \$100,000 and \$150,000, respectively, from another private sale of convertible notes.
 These proceeds were used almost immediately, or will be used, to pay essential resources, in order to stay in operation.
-We are currently incurring negative operating cash flows of approximately \$250,000 per month.
+We are currently incurring operating expenses of approximately \$250,000 per month.
 Although we are attempting to curtail our expenses, there is no guarantee that we will be able to reduce these expenses significantly, and expenses for some periods may be higher as we prepare our product for broader sales, increase our sales efforts and maintain adequate inventories.